Nissan Juke SUV - MPG, running costs & CO2

 Warranty

-Nissan's warranty lasts for three years or 60,000 miles, which is the same as those offered by Volkswagen, SEAT, Skoda and Ford, but disappointing next to the five years of cover offered by Hyundai, not to mention Kia's seven-year warranty and Toyota’s 10-year offer.
+Nissan's warranty lasts for three years or 60,000 miles, which is the same as those offered by Volkswagen, SEAT, Skoda and Ford, but disappointing next to the seven-year warranty offered by Kia or five years of cover offered by Hyundai – Toyota even offers 10 years of cover on its cars (for up to 100,000 miles), so long as they’re serviced annually – or every 10,000 miles – by a main dealer.
 Nissan’s warranty can be extended for an extra cost.

 Servicing